 Each year the worksheet and interpretive comments are updated and a base salary is suggested.
 Guidelines use education, experience, responsibility, and geographical location as factors in adding to the base salary.
 These guidelines serve as a place to start and are recommended as a goal for compensation of pastors in Mennonite Church USA.
 We say this knowing there are many dedicated pastors serving in our system who are self-supporting or bi-vocational.
 In these and other cases the guidelines will serve as a conversation starter.
 In these conversations generosity extended represents and cultivates the vital ministries we all value.

 It is important to have adequate preparation time each year for completing the annual compensation agreement.
 “Negotiating the Pastor’s Salary” lays out some very helpful steps for pastors and congregations in this process.
 Particularly with persons new to pastoral ministry we suggest the topic of student debt be discussed in the negotiating process.
-Congregations who would like to partner with a grant from the Lilly Foundation to help reduce the student debt of their pastor can learn more on this link.

 It is essential that financial arrangements are clear to all parties and written down.
 A sample Covenant of Understanding is available in a basic Word format, making it easy to customize.
 A second Word template allows the user to choose options and fill in their information.